 Assembly Bill 174 introduces comprehensive reforms to the regulation of transmission facilities and energy systems in Wisconsin.
 It mandates a competitive bidding process for contracts exceeding $1,000,000, requiring owners to document compliance and submit annual cost estimates to the Public Service Commission (PSC).
-The bill establishes audit requirements and imposes penalties for non-compliance, including reduced returns on equity for transmission facility owners.
-It also grants incumbent owners specific rights to construct and maintain approved transmission lines, with conditions under which these rights may be voided.
-Additionally, the bill sets stringent requirements for large wind, solar, and battery energy storage systems, including the purchase of agricultural conservation easements for projects on prime farmland.
+The bill also establishes audit requirements for 15% of these contracts and imposes penalties for non-compliance, including reduced returns on equity for owners who violate bidding requirements.
+Additionally, it grants incumbent transmission facility owners specific rights to construct and maintain approved transmission lines, with conditions under which these rights may be voided.

-Moreover, the bill elevates nuclear energy as a high-priority option for meeting the state's energy demands, ranking it just below energy efficiency and conservation.
-It amends current law to include nuclear energy in the state's goals for new electric generation capacity, urging state agencies and local governments to prioritize energy efficiency and both renewable and nuclear resources in project designs.
-The bill also introduces lighting requirements for wind energy systems and high-voltage transmission line towers, mandating light-mitigating technology for structures over 200 feet tall and requiring FAA approval for installations.
-Regular updates on the progress of these installations and a report on the feasibility of such systems for existing utility structures are also mandated by July 1, 2026.
+The bill emphasizes nuclear energy as a high-priority option for meeting the state's energy demands, ranking it just below energy efficiency and conservation.
+It amends current law to include nuclear energy alongside renewable resources in the state's goal for new electric generation capacity, urging state agencies and local governments to prioritize energy efficiency improvements and both renewable and nuclear energy resources when designing new projects.
+Furthermore, the bill introduces lighting requirements for wind energy systems and high-voltage transmission line towers, mandating the installation of light-mitigating technology systems (LMTS) for structures over 200 feet tall, and requires regular updates on the installation progress of LMTS.
+Overall, Assembly Bill 174 aims to enhance the regulatory framework surrounding energy infrastructure while prioritizing environmental conservation and energy efficiency.

 Statutes affected: